fsanvr/Stickers-Shop/README.md

 * Python 3.x.x
 * Heroku CLI (and account on [heroku](https://heroku.com/))

-Open the folder where you want to download the project and follow these steps:
+open the folder where you want to download the project and follow these steps:

 ```bash
 python -m venv env